Dylanlucas01/esp32-temperature-monitoring/docs/project-overview.md

 ## System Workflow

 1. The ESP32 reads temperature and humidity data from the DHT11 sensor.
-2. Sensor readings are sent to the Flask API.
+2. Sensor readings are queued by the firmware and sent to the Flask API every 5 minutes.
 3. The backend retrieves outdoor weather information for the active saved location.
 4. The backend stores the indoor reading together with the outdoor weather values in the configured SQL database.
 5. The saved reading is returned to the ESP32 and can be displayed on the LCD.